originalgrego/sfa3ce/README.md

 4 - Apply the SFA3CE IPS patches from the "graphics" and "unencrypted" folders to the ROMs that match their file names.
 For Alpha 3 branding, use the IPS files in the "sfa3ce" folder.
 For Zero 3 branding, use the IPS files in the "sfz3ce" folder.

-5 - Zip the contents of your patched from folder and rename it to "sfa3ud.zip"
+5 - Zip the contents of your patched folder and rename it to "sfa3ud.zip"

 6 - Put it in your MAME ROM directory.
 You might want to keep a separate installation of MAME for hacks so that they won't contaminate a clean ROM set.